sroccaserra/renoise-8-bit-sample-loader/README.md

 Tentative Renoise tool to load 8 bit samples from the Amiga era (IFF and RAW 8 bit signed mono PCM only).

-This tool allows to load RAW or IFF sample data at the moment, without looping or octave info.

 Loading the sample data looks alright, reviews and some tests are welcome :)

 `/!\` Warning: I have doubts about the number conversion, see the bit about the